EdugarciaSB16/Pokedex-backend/README.md

   npm run seeds
   npm run dev
   ```
-To start the React App open a new terminal tab or window and go to full-stack-code-test directory then:
+To start the React App open a new terminal tab or window and go to pokedex-frontend directory then:
   ```
   cd pokedex-frontend
   npm install